rubenerd/rubenerd.com/content/post/2016/this-months-unsubscribe-fun-pinterest.markdown

 > Emails like this one, relating to legal, privacy, or security stuff, cannot be unsubscribed.

-This leads us to two questions.

-1. I had a Pinterest?
-2. Why include the unsubscribe link then?
+This leads us to two questions: I had a Pinterest?
+And why include the unsubscribe link at all?

-My hunch for the latter is legislation mandating its inclusion.
-Whether or not the link actually *works* may be a nice legal loophole for them.
+Time to get out the [newsletter unsubscribe scorecard](https://rubenerd.com/newsletter-unsubscribe-score-card/).

+    [ ] Newsletter was opt-in in the first place (50%) [x] Unsubscribe link exists in newsletter (10%)
+    [ ] No need to confirm unsubscribe (10%)
+    [ ] No need to login to unsubscribe (10%)
+    [ ] No need to find “email preferences” (10%)
+    [ ] Reasonable time to unsubscribe, (< 48 hours) (10%)

+Most of these didn't apply because there's no provision to unsubscribe, but I was generous and at least gave them the second one.